Db.java

 /**

-* Register an index in the database for higher performance data access
+* Register an index in the database for higher performance data access.

 * @param indexName a string used to distinguish this index.
 This string will be used again